aryamaan-roy/Motorcycle-Violations-Complete/Training/Models/README.md

 just before the [yolo] section and also the number of classes in the yolo section.
 Refer to the yolov4-obj.cfg file in the repo here.
-Note that there are multiple filters keyword in the config file and you need to change all of them.
+Note that there are multiple [yolo] sections in the config file and you need to change all of them.

 ## 7) The next step is to edit the files in the data directory